-The principal investigator and the institution will be surveyed periodically following completion of the award regarding career paths, subsequent grants/contracts obtained, and publications.
-The principal investigator and the institution will be expected to respond to these surveys as the Emergency Medicine Foundation will rely on such information to support continuation of the award program.
+Grant recipients and their institutions will be surveyed periodically following completion of the award regarding career paths, subsequent grants/contracts obtained, and publications.
+Recipients and their institutions will be expected to respond to these surveys as the Foundations rely on such information to support continuation of the award program.